edwinksl/ZotPlus.github.io/better-bibtex/citation-keys.md

 - `condense`: this replaces spaces in the value passed in.
 You can specify what to replace it with by adding it as a parameter, e.g `condense,_` will replace spaces with underscores. **Parameters should not contain spaces** unless you want the spaces in the value passed in to be replaced with those spaces in the parameter
-- `skipwords`: filters out common words like 'of', 'the', ...
+- `skipwords`: filters out common words like 'of', 'the', ... the list of words can be seen and changed by going into `about:config` under the key `extensions.zotero.translators.better-bibtex.skipWords` as a comma-separated, case-insensitive list of words.
+Note that this filter is always applied if you use `title` (which is different from `Title`) or `shorttitle`.
 - `select`: selects words from the value passed in.
 The format is `select,start,number` (1-based), so `select,1,4` would select the first four words.
 It is important to note that `select' works only on values that have the words separated by whitespace, so the caveat below applies.